ritza-co/abbey/article.md

 Carol's access to the database will automatically expire tomorrow, if the administrator set the correct condition in the policy.

-### Delete your temporary administrator

-If you've been following along with this tutorial, delete user Bob, so that his administrator permissions cannot be exploited.

 ## Advantages and disadvantages of Terraform

 The advantages of using Terraform in our example, over AWS alone, are